Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

-The Pension Board met on Thursday 17 April 2025 to discuss the fund's business plan and budget for the upcoming years, alongside updates on administration performance and ongoing projects.
-Key decisions included the approval of the business plan for 2025-2028 and the budget for 2025-2026, and noting the progress on pension administration and project updates.
+The Pension Board of Sutton Council met on Thursday 17 April 2025 to discuss the Fund's business plan and budget for the upcoming years, alongside updates on administration performance and ongoing projects.
+Key decisions included the approval of the business plan and budget, and noting the progress on significant projects like the McCloud remedy and the Pensions Dashboard.

 Pension Administration Performance Update